MEDICAL SECOND OPINION

 Preparation

-In both upper GI endoscopic ultrasound and endoanal ultrasound, in which the endoscope is inserted into the rectum, the digestive tract should be clean or in other words, there should be no digested food and stool in the lumen.In this end, you will be instructed to stop eating and drinking minimum 6 to 8 hours before the procedure and/or to take laxative agent, a drug that empties the colon.
+In both upper GI endoscopic ultrasound and endoanal ultrasound, in which the endoscope is inserted into the rectum, the digestive tract should be clean; in other words, there should be no digested food and stool in the lumen.
+To this end, you will be instructed to stop eating and drinking a minimum of 6 to 8 hours before the procedure and to take a laxative agent, a drug that empties the colon.

 Since you will be sedated during the procedure, you will need a family member or a friend to drive you home after the procedure is completed and it is confirmed that your general health is stabilized.
-If it is not possible, you can seek help from healthcare professionals regarding your transfer to home.
+If it is impossible, you can seek help from healthcare professionals regarding your transfer to home.

 Surgery and early postoperative period

-Your doctor will administer a sedative agent and thus, you will not feel the procedure.
+Your doctor will administer a soothing agent, and thus, you will not feel the procedure.
 Sedative agents will help you relax and fall into a nap.
-Accordingly, feeling of cramp or defecation that are caused by the procedure is minimized.Your vital signs are checked throughout the procedure.
+Accordingly, the feeling of cramp or defecation that is caused by the procedure is minimized.
+Your vital signs are checked throughout the procedure.

-After you are properly positioned on the procedure table, the endoscope will be inserted through the mouth for upper GI endoscopic ultrasound or the colonoscope will be inserted for the rectal endoscopic ultrasound.Your throat is numbed as you may accidentally bite the endoscope and your oral cavity is injured.
+After you are correctly positioned on the procedure table, the endoscope will be inserted through the mouth for upper GI endoscopic ultrasound, or the colonoscope will be inserted for the rectal endoscopic ultrasound.
+Your throat is numbed as you may accidentally bite the endoscope, and your oral cavity is injured.
 A spray is used for this purpose.
-Moreover, a rubber mouth guard is placed to keep your mouth open.
+Moreover, a rubber mouth guard is placed to keep your mouth open..

 The endoscope is then advanced into the esophagus through the oral cavity.
-After mucosa of the esophagus is visualized, the structure and the tone of a circular muscular structure located between the distal end of the esophagus and the inlet of the stomach, called sphincter, is evaluated.
+After the mucosa of the esophagus is visualized, the structure and the tone of a circular muscular structure located between the distal end of the esophagus and the inlet of the stomach, called the sphincter, is evaluated.

-The endoscope is advanced to the stomach and the mucosa in all parts of the stomach (pylorus, antrum, corpus) is examined.
-If an ulcer is noted, it can biopsied or coagulated (burnt) with a device, called cautery.
-Or, some drugs are injected into and around the ulcer in order to form a scar tissue.
-If an abnormal growth of mucosa is seen, biopsy specimens can be collected before the lesion is completely removed.Finally, the endoscope is advanced to the duodenum, the first part of the small intestines, and endoscopic examination terminates, after examination, diagnosis and treatment is completed.Meanwhile, ultrasonographic images of surrounding organs and lymph nodes are captured using the ultrasound probe equipped on the endoscope.
-Ultrasound-guided needle biopsy specimens are collected, if required.
+The endoscope is advanced to the stomach, and the mucosa in all stomach parts (pylorus, antrum, corpus) is examined.
+If an ulcer is noted, it can biopsied or coagulated (burnt) with a device called cautery.
+Or, some drugs are injected into and around the ulcer to form scar tissue.
+If an abnormal growth of mucosa is seen, biopsy specimens can be collected before the lesion is completely removed.
+Finally, the endoscope is advanced to the duodenum, the first part of the small intestines, and the endoscopic examination terminates; after examination, diagnosis and treatment are completed.
+Meanwhile, ultrasonographic images of surrounding organs and lymph nodes are captured using the ultrasound probe equipped with the endoscope.
+Ultrasound-guided needle biopsy specimens are collected if required.

-Endoanal ultrasound is principally used to diagnose, treat and follow up diseases and cancers of the rectum and the prostate gland.Before you are discharged, your doctor may make dietary recommendations and prescribe medications.
-You should strictly follow instructions of your doctor in order to prevent risks and to maximize the comfort after the procedure.
+Endoanal ultrasound is used to diagnose, treat, and follow up diseases and cancers of the rectum and the prostate gland.
+Before you are discharged, your doctor may make dietary recommendations and prescribe medications.
+You should strictly follow the instructions of your doctor to prevent risks and maximize comfort after the procedure.

-A family member or a friend should drive you home, as you are administered sedative agent.
-If it is not possible, you can seek help from healthcare professionals regarding the transportation.Distension, frequently passing gas, mild throat ache and irritation are expected symptoms you may experience during and after an endoscopy.
-However, if you notice fever, shortness of breath, blood or black discoloration of stool and difficulty swallowing or feel insufferable abdominal pain, vomit and see blood in vomit, contact your doctor or visit the closest healthcare facility.
+Distension, frequently passing gas, mild throat ache, and irritation are expected symptoms you may experience during and after an endoscopy.
+However, if you notice fever, shortness of breath, blood or black discoloration of stool, difficulty swallowing, or feel insufferable abdominal pain, vomit, and see blood in your vomit, contact your doctor or visit the closest healthcare facility.

 Results